Counting graphic sequences via integrated random walks: The postponed proofs

 \section{The postponed proofs}

 We will first introduce a coupling between simple symmetric random walks (resp.\ bridges) and lazy simple symmetric random walks (resp.\ bridges) that turns out to be useful in our proofs.
 Let $(\uw_i)_{i\ge 0}$ be a simple symmetric random walk.
 Then, if we set $\lw_i=\frac{1}{2}\uw_{2i}$ for each $i$ we see that $(\lw_i)_{i\ge 0}$ has the law of a lazy simple symmetric random walk.
-Moreover, since $\uw$ is zero only at even times, the zeroes of $\uw$ are in one-to-one correspondence with the zeroes of~$\lw$, and in particular, if $(\ub_i)_{0\le i\le 2n}$ is a simple symmetric random walk bridge and $\lb_i=\frac{1}{2}\ub_{2i}$, we have that $(\lb_i)_{0\le i\le n}$ is a lazy simple symmetric random walk bridge.
+This implies that for $k\in \Z$